Family members, neighbors and fans plea to save iconic Neyland/Briscoe home, which is scheduled for demolition by the University of Tennessee

 “Several UT buildings are on the National Register of Historic Places, including Ayres Hall and the Tyson Alumni House.
 Both have significant historical and architectural value and are used as a classroom, administrative office and alumni gathering and service space and will be for the long term.
 A key goal in our master plan is to optimize use of our existing land to accommodate the growing needs of our campus within our institutional zone, recognizing the land constraints we have with the Tennessee River, major highways, downtown and the Fort Sanders neighborhood and Cumberland Avenue business district.”

-Neighbors with properties surrounding the Neyland/Briscoe house have been outspoken on the topic, saying that saving the historic landmark is their overwhelming consensus.
-One of the neighbors, James Mason, explained why he would like to see the house preserved.
+Neighbors with properties surrounding the Neyland/Briscoe house have been outspoken on the topic, saying that saving the historic landmark is their unanimous consensus.
+One of the neighbors, James Mason, would like to see the house preserved.

 “Of course, the Neyland/Briscoe house has history for both the city and UT,” he says.
 “UT tends to ignore groups like Knox Heritage that are trying to preserve the history of the city.
 UT has torn down many of the houses in this neighborhood, some of which were really fine houses.”